tjheslin1/sunday-arcana-recruitment/doc.md

 Rather than wait until your patron extends an offer to those you have recruited, you strike a bargain with a follower of your choice and become their patron.

-Their arcane research and the magic bestowed by you have given them facility with spells.
+Their arcane research and the magic bestowed by you increase, or otherwise grant, them facility with spells.

-The creature gains the statistics of a 1st-level sidekick Spellcaster with the _Role_ of Prodigy;
+The creature gains a level, becoming a sidekick Spellcaster with the _Role_ of Prodigy.
+Any previous features of another type of sidekick are replaced by those gained as a Prodigy.
+Any existing weapon, armour and tool proficiencies remain and the follower retains all gear and equipment.

-they choose their spells from the warlock spell list.
+The Prodigy chooses their spells from the warlock spell list.

-The Prodigy knows two cantrips and one 1st-level spell of their choice from its spell list.
+<div style='margin-top:0px'></div>

 As patron of this follower:
 - You have advantage on Charsima ability checks, made to guide or convince your Prodigy provided that they can see or hear you.

-> #### Prodigy Example: Amafey
+> #### Prodigy Example: _Amafey_
 > Amafey has been following the Fathomless Warlock, Luth, for a few tendays and awakes to the strange sensation of an offer of a pact with Luth.
 >
 > Upon accepting - her statistics remain unchanged - she takes two cantrips from the warlock spell list: [_**booming blade**_](https://www.dndbeyond.com/spells/booming-blade) and [_**eldritch blast**_](https://www.dndbeyond.com/spells/eldritch-blast).
 Amafey also takes a 1st-level spell, from the warlock spell list: [_**hex**_](https://www.dndbeyond.com/spells/hex).